 Career Advice #5: Your Efforts Will Pay Off!

 In the end, if your ideas and actions produce positive results, the tide will turn in your favor.
+(Ever watch “WKRP in Cincinnati”?
+Check out what a difference character Andy Travis made to that workplace!)

 YOU will start building a track record (aka reputation) of being innovative and coming up with solutions to improve things.
 Others will look to YOU and your leadership to problem-solve future issues…you know, ones where people might be “doing it wrong.”
 And soon enough it will be YOU motivating others with your solutions, success stories and career advice.